-The Loibl Pass, also known as Ljubelj Pass, is a mountain pass at an elevation of 1.367m (4,485ft) above the sea level, located in the Southern Limestone Alps, on the border between Austria and Slovenia.
+The Loibl Pass, also known as Ljubelj Pass, is a mountain pass at an elevation of 1.367m (4,485ft) above the sea level, located in the Southern Limestone Alps, on the border of Austria and Slovenia.
 It’s said to be one of the oldest mountain passes in Europe.

 Pic: Markus Ortner